jarekstrzele/obsidian_notes/P Y T H O N/OOP Python udemy/8 Descriptors.md

 	`PersonTable` is owner of these specific instances of the descriptor class named `TextField`

-- `instance` refers to the instance of the owinf class
+- `instance` refers to the instance of the owing class

 	WHEN THE DESCRIPTOR ATTRIBUTE IS ACCESSED FROM THE CLASS DIRECTLY, THE INSTANCE ARGUMENT IS SET TO `None`
 ```python